20241216 DP TM25 Summit Website header image

 Overview

-The TEFAF Summit will take place at TEFAF Maastricht on March 17, 2025, in association with the Netherlands Commission for UNESCO and partner organizations including ICOM Belgium Flanders.
+This edition of the TEFAF Summit is organized in association with the Netherlands Commission for UNESCO and partner organizations including ICOM Belgium Flanders.
 The Summit is graciously supported by TEFAF’s Global Lead Partner, AXA XL.

 The 2025 edition explores the challenges related to the lack of public funding in recent years and how philanthropy and new models of private funding could benefit the non-profit fine arts sector in Europe, the role of private funding in supporting institutions and museums, and the ways philanthropic partnerships can benefit non-profits, communities, and artists.
 Additionally, discussions will cover how blending private and public funding sources can maximize impact and foster collaboration.